 Use the chart below to help you decide …

-(Where do you plan install WordPress?)
+(Where will you install WordPress?)

 Notes: